kubevirt/user-guide/machine.md

 ## SMBIOS Firmware

-In order to provide a consistent view on the virtualized hardware for the Guest OS, the SMBIOS UUID can be set to a constant value via `spec.firmware.uid`:
+In order to provide a consistent view on the virtualized hardware for the Guest OS, the SMBIOS UUID can be set to a constant value via `spec.firmware.uuid`:

 ```
 metadata: